We have three principal sites covering all wind directions, all are short drives from Piedrahita.

 Tarmac road linking Piedrahita to the Peña Negra pass.

 This is the main launch site that is usable on 90 percent of good flyable days.
-There is a car park, a bar (not is use, and vandalised since 2001) and the take off area is divided into two sections: above and below the road.
+There is a car park, a bar and the take off area is divided into two sections: above and below the road.

 With nil wind it is generally better to take off below the road as it is steeper and if there is any danger of catabatic wind it affect the upper take off first.